dmzDAWG/workspaces/README.md

 ## Configuration

-You can customize the plugin by editing these variables at the top of `workspace.plugin.zsh`:
+You can customize the plugin by editing these variables at the top of `workspaces.plugin.zsh`:

 ```bash
 WORK_DIR="$HOME/Work"                  # Base work directory